 Throughout the year there are several interesting events going on in Meherabad.
 Including:

-Other big events include Meher Baba’s birthday on February 25 and Silence Day on July 10.
+Other big events include Meher Baba’s birthday on February 25 and Silence Day.

 Meher Baba kept silent for about 40 years of His life; this is what he wrote about it: “Man’s inability to live God’s words makes the Avatar’s teaching a mockery.
 Instead of practicing the compassion he taught, man has waged wars in his name.
 Instead of living the humility, purity, and truth of his words, man has given way to hatred, greed, and violence.
 Because man has been deaf to the principles and precepts laid down by God in the past, in this present Avataric form, I observe silence.”

-Other activities include exploring King Ahmed’s Tomb outside of Meherabad, getting invited to local’s birthday parties and homes, visiting Meherazad, grabbing a book from the library and reading at the reading rooms, visiting Pune (2 1/2 hours away), and day trips to the amazing Ellora or Ajanta caves.
+There are a few more activities to do around here including: exploring King Ahmed’s Tomb outside of Meherabad, getting invited to local’s birthday parties and homes, visiting Meherazad, grabbing a book from the library and reading at the reading rooms, visiting Pune (2 1/2 hours away), and day trips to the amazing Ellora or Ajanta caves.

 Reservations are made by email at email@example.com and should be made about 6 weeks in advance.